monish100802/Exercise-07-Multiplexer-and-De--multiplexer/README.md

 # Exercise-07-Multiplexer-and-De-multiplexer
+### Aim:
-### AIM: To implement 4 X1 multiplexer and 1X4 de multiplexer using verilog and validate its outputs
+To implement 4 X1 multiplexer and 1X4 de multiplexer using verilog and validate its outputs
+### Hardware Required:
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+PC, Cyclone II , USB flasher
+### Software Required:
-### SOFTWARE REQUIRED:   Quartus prime
+Quartus prime
-### THEORY
+### Theory:

 ## What are Multiplexer and Demultiplexer?
 In-network transmission, both the multiplexer and demultiplexer are combinational circuits.
 A multiplexer selects an input from several inputs then it is transmitted in the form of a single line.
 An alternative name of the multiplexer is MUX or data selector.
 A demultiplexer uses one input signal and generates many.
 So it is known as Demux or data distributor.